punklibrarian/ArduFrauenfelderCNC/README.md

 endeavour to create the board satisfactorily.
 If you can help in this regard please contact me, as well as if you find something that needs correction**

 INSTALLATION
 ------------
+**EAGLE**
 The design is saved as an EAGLE project.
 EAGLE PCB design software is available from www.cadsoftusa.com free for non-commercial use.
 To use this project download it and place the directory containing these files into the "eagle" directory on your computer.
 Then open EAGLE and navigate to Projects -> eagle -> ArduFrauenfelderCNC.

+**KiCad**
+KiCad EDA Suite is an Open Source alternative to EAGLE.
+It is available on Windows and Linux and can be installed on Mac.
+It is available from http://kicad.sourceforge.net and works in a similar way to EAGLE.
+You will find project files for KiCad in the aptly named folder in this repository.

 DISTRIBUTION
 ------------